wongjenn/redux-boozer-web-1116/README.md

 ## Requirements

-1. You must use React-Router so that visiting a given URL maps correctly to a Component.
-2. Create a reducer to respond to an action called 'FETCH_COCKTAILS'.
+1. Create a reducer to respond to an action called 'FETCH_COCKTAILS'.
 This should return a new array representing the action's payload.
-3. Create an action creator called `fetchCocktails` that returns an action and a payload representing a list of cocktails.
+2. Create an action creator called `fetchCocktails` that returns an action and a payload representing a list of cocktails.
-4. In our `index.js` file, create a new store using a rootReducer (hint: You'll need to create a `rootReducer` using combineReducers)
+3. In our `index.js` file, create a new store using a rootReducer (hint: You'll need to create a `rootReducer` using combineReducers)
-5. Once you create the store, wire it up to the neccessary components using `Provider`, `mapStateToProps`, and `connect`
+4. Once you create the store, wire it up to the neccessary components using `Provider`, `mapStateToProps`, and `connect`
-6. Before rendering your app to the DOM, go ahead and dispatch your `fetchCocktails` action.
+5. Before rendering your app to the DOM, go ahead and dispatch your `fetchCocktails` action.

 This is hard.
 It's supposed to be hard.
 Work together - you guys can do this!